mikelkou/fava/README.md

 -t Type of input data ('tsv' or 'csv').
 Default value = 'tsv'.

+-n The number of interactions in the output file (with both directions, proteinA-proteinB and proteinB-proteinA).
+Default value = 100000.

 -c The cut-off on the Pearson Correlation scores.
-Default value = 0.7.
+This option overwrites the number of interactions.
+Default value = None.

 -d The dimensions of the intermediate\hidden layer.
 Default value depends on the input size.